ctphoenix/Python-Course-Material/chapter2.md

 ---
 title       : Homework 2
-description : Exercises for Homework (Week 2) attachments :
-  slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+description : Exercises for Homework (Week 2).
+In this homework, we will use the tools we've covered in the past two weeks to create a tic-tac-toe (noughts and crosses) simulator, and evaluate basic winning strategies. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf